zmpetro/vm_translator_rs/README.md

 # vm_translator_rs
-VM translator written in rust for the nand2tetris course
+VM translator written in Rust for the nand2tetris course